adamzvolanek/DevRackDocs/installs/tools.md

 # Tools

-This page covers the setup of tools & plugins used on the Alexandria server.
+This page covers the setup of tools & plugins used on the Alexandria (Unraid) server.

-# Plugins
+## Plugins

-## Appdata Backup/Restore v2.5
+### Appdata Backup/Restore v2.5

 Setup the Appdata Backup/Restore Plugin as follows.